 Executives in every kind of organization- large or small, private or public, profit or non-profit are using OR to unlock the value in their data, model complex systems, and make better decisions with less risk.
-OR helps in the following ways - Secretes of Organizational Success:
+OR helps in the following ways which are the secretes of Organizational Successes:

 - i.
 Improved processes, productivity and performance

 - ii.
 Insight into difficult problems such as security or insecurity

 - iii.
 Millions in cost savings and increased revenue

 - iv.
 More or better options

 - v.
 Accurate predictions, plans, and forecasts

 - vi.
 Greater market share

 - vii.
 Higher quality or yield

 - viii.
 Better asset utilization

 - ix.
 Faster payback

 - x.
+Breakthrough efficiency

-Breakthrough efficiency (Ackoff, 1974)
+(Ackoff, 1974)

-To achieve these results, OR professionals draw upon the latest analytical technologies including the following OR models:
+To achieve these results, OR professionals draw upon the latest analytical technologies including the following Models:

 a.
-Allocation models (Distribution models)
+Allocation Models (Distribution Models)